 Automated testing in medical device development

-The key to avoiding delays and lowering development risk, is to shorten development iterations, which enables you to test early, test frequently and to adjust development to fit the user needs sooner rather than later.
+The key to avoiding delays and lowering development risk is to shorten development iterations, which enables you to test early, test frequently, and adjust development to fit the user needs sooner rather than later.

-Automate regression and other labor intensive testing wherever possible.
+Automate regression and any other labor-intensive testing wherever possible.